NGDPLNk/excelpos/README.md

 # excelpos
-POS system made in Microsoft Excel
+POS system made in Microsoft Excel for HIDEKI COFFEE